microsoft/pxt-adafruit/docs/lessons/night-light/offset-image/activity.md

 # offset image challenges

-Coding challenges for the offset image tutorial. #docs
+Coding challenges for the offset image tutorial.

 ## Before we get started